dhoyle/splicedocs-jekyll/pages/FeatureStore/UsingFeatureStore.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Using the Splice Machine Feature Store

-This topic shows you how to use the Splice Machine Feature Store.

 {% include splice_snippets/dbaasonlytopic.md %}

 This topic is organized into these sections: